RenJump/C263-GroupHe/README.md

      python main.py --dataname amazon --method tabsyn --mode sample --save_path [PATH_TO_SAVE]
      ```

+All synthetic data are finally saved in `/tabsyn/synthetic/amazon`.
 ## Acknowledgments
 Thanks to all contributors and the UCLA faculty who provided guidance and support throughout the course of this project.